 Most kids love to squeeze and squish playdough between their fingers.
 They like to roll it into snakes and balls.
 Poke it with tools or add decorations.
 Mold it into various shapes and sculptures.

-The same is true with clays and with other doughs such as salt dough and bread dough.
+The same is true with clays and with other doughs such as salt dough, air dry clay, and bread dough.
 You really can’t go wrong with a dough-based activity!

-Here are over 30 ways for kids to explore with playdough, clay, and other doughs:
+Here are over 39 ways for kids to model, craft, and explore with playdough, clay, and other doughs:

 Playdough Ideas for Kids